mrestay/DE-nanodegree/README.md

 3. [Data Warehousing with AWS Redshift](2-data_warehouses/Redshift): Create a cloud data warehouse in AWS Redshift and an ETL pipeline for a music streaming app.
 Apply the Star schema, define the Fact and Dimension tables and insert data into the staging and production tables.
-3. [Data Lakes with Spark](3-spark_datalakes): Create a cloud data lake in AWS S# and an ETL pipeline with Spark for a music streaming app.
+4. [Data Lakes with Spark](3-spark_datalakes): Create a cloud data lake in AWS S3 and an ETL pipeline with Spark for a music streaming app.
 Apply the Star schema, define the Fact and Dimension tables and partitioned data into the data lake.
+5. [Data pipelines with Airflow](4-airflow_pipelines): Create a robust data pipeline with Apache Airflow loading data from an S3 data lake to a Redshift warehouse in a star schema.

 ## Author